copsTvFan/cops-episode-guide/guide.md

   them to block the suspects in and they'll do the rest.
 A black guy gets arrested at a Hess station with cocaine and a stolen car after a K9 is brought in.
 A whit guy gets busted selling crack at a gas station.
-- Spokane WA (1:54 AM Officer Assistance Call) Cops kick in a door to arrest Russell for domestic violence for attacking his wife.
+- Spokane, WA (1:54 AM Officer Assistance Call) Cops kick in a door to arrest Russell for domestic violence for attacking his wife.
-- Des Moines IA (6:33 PM Pursuit in Progress) Cops chase a motorcycle down a railroad track and the cop blows a tire and gets struck while trains are coming from both directions.
+- Des Moines, IA (6:33 PM Pursuit in Progress) Cops chase a motorcycle down a railroad track and the cop blows a tire and gets struck while trains are coming from both directions.